Free Expression Policy Project: History

 The Free Expression Policy Project was founded by Marjorie Heins, who became its initial director.
 It was formed as a nonprofit organization.
 Founded in 2000, the organization formed with goals of assisting researchers with assembling information related to freedom of speech, media democracy, and copyright, and advocating for these issues.
 It started as an outgrowth of the National Coalition Against Censorship.
 Prior to founding the organization, Heins served as director of the Art Censorship Project at the American Civil Liberties Union.
 The FEPP monitors incidents of censorship against artists, and is based in Manhattan, New York.

 A 2001 survey conducted by the organization found that popular online filters including Net Nanny, SurfWatch, and Cybersitter had significant problems, and blocked legitimate websites, including the website of US Congressman Richard Armey because his site included his nickname, "Dick".
 The University of Kansas Archie R. Dykes Medical Library was blocked by SurfWatch because the word "dykes" appeared on the site.
 In 2003, Stephanie Greist served as communications director for the Free Expression Policy Project.

 In 2003, the Free Expression Policy Project assisted 33 academics specializing in journalism, with filing a friend-of-the-court brief challenging a law which restricted the sale of violent video games to youths.
 In 2004 the organization operated at the National Coalition Against Censorship.
 In 2005 the organization was part of the Brennan Center for Justice at New York University Law School.
 Within the Brennan Center for Justice, the FEPP operated through the Democracy Program at the law school.
 In 2006 the organization, in collaboration with the Brennan Center for Justice, released a report on the inefficiency of Internet filtering.
 The 87-page report concluded that academic-based censorship of material on the Internet was far too broad and harmed free expression of ideas.
 The FEPP became independent from both the National Coalition Against Censorship and the Brennan Center for Justice in 2007.

+The National Coalition Against Censorship posted FEPP articles until 2015 and posted a note in December 2017 suggesting it had ceased operating at that time.